Why Can't I Fall Asleep After a Fight? How to Quiet the 2 AM Spiral

 What it looks like: You're furious.
 You're mentally listing all the ways they were wrong, all the times they've done this before, all the reasons you're justified in your position.
 Your body feels hot, tense, coiled.

-What's happening: Your anger is a protective mechanism—it's covering over hurt and vulnerability.
-Anger feels more powerful than pain, so your brain is using it as armor.
-But physiologically, anger keeps you in sympathetic nervous system activation.
+What's happening: Your anger is protective—it's covering over hurt and vulnerability.
+Anger feels more powerful than pain, so you're using it as armor.
+But it keeps you fired up and ready to fight.

-Why it prevents sleep: Anger creates muscle tension, elevated body temperature, and a revved-up nervous system.
+Why it prevents sleep: Anger creates muscle tension, a hot, restless body, and a revved-up energy.
 You're primed for confrontation, not rest.

 Type 4: The Physical Proximity Problem